 You never received the card that U.S. Citizenship and Immigration Service (USCIS) initially mailed to you.

-USCIS provides an extensive list of reasons to renew or replace your green card on its website.
+USCIS provides an extensive list of or replace your green card on its website.
 That said, there are some instances when you should not replace your green card.
 If you have recently completed a citizenship application, such as naturalization, you do not need to renew your green card to remain in lawful permanent resident status.

-You can renew or replace your green card as many times as you need to.
-You should generally aim to renew at the end of the validity period or six months before it expires.
+You can renew or replace your green card/permanent residency card as many times as you need to.
+You should generally aim to renew your card six months before it expires

 You can also replace your green card if you lose it.
 For this reason, it’s a good idea to keep your card in a safe place to avoid the hassle of an unnecessary renewal application.

-Also, if you misplace your card a lot and are regularly applying for a renewal, you might make USCIS suspicious.
-Green card fraud is common, and irregular green card renewal activity on your part may make USCIS suspect that you are committing green card fraud.
+Also, if you misplace your card a lot and are regularly applying for a renewal, you might make USCIS suspicious. is common, and irregular green card renewal activity on your part may make USCIS suspect that you are committing green card fraud.
 This will make it harder for you to prove your case with USCIS and get a new green card in the future.

 If you have to replace your green card several times, it is a good idea to submit a letter explaining exactly what happened to your green card each time so that USCIS doesn’t have as much reason to be suspicious.

 The timing of your green card renewal will be affected by whether you plan to renew it from inside or outside the United States.

 When To Renew if You’re Inside the United States